GurjeetSingh007/BookStore/GurjeetsBookStore/README.txt

-03:20am - Added reference as Scoped of both UnitOfwork in startup.cs 04:28am - Created CategoryControlles file and modified to use IUnitOfWork interface 04:39am - created index view for Category controller in Admin area and added code from the given file
+03:20am - Added reference as Scoped of both UnitOfwork in startup.cs 04:28am - Created CategoryControlles file and modified to use IUnitOfWork interface 04:39am - created index view for Category controller in Admin area and added code from the given file 04:44am - Added link of index view from Category controller added in the dropdown of nav and privacy page link removed